scaffold-eth/scaffold-eth/README.md

 `yarn deploy` (to compile, deploy, and publish your contracts to the frontend)

+> 💻 View your frontend at http://localhost:3000/

-> 👩‍💻 Rerun `yarn deploy` whenever you want to deploy new contracts to the frontend.
+> 👩‍💻 Rerun `yarn deploy --reset` whenever you want to deploy new contracts to the frontend.

 ---